 Foils are perhaps one of the most thrown-away recyclable items.
 As they are made of 100% aluminium, they can be easily recycled along with aluminium cans.
 Check with your local recycling centre to find out if they take aluminium foils.

 Is your shelf crammed up with trophies from fifth grade?
 If the excitement has faded with time, you may consider recycling the old trophies.
 There are companies that accepts old trophies, melt them, and then turn them into new ones.

 10) Sheep poop

-Did you think poop are only meant to be used as fertilisers?
-Well, you will be surprised to learn that sheep poop can be made into wedding invitations, bookmarks, birthday cards and paper.
+Did you think poop is only meant to be used as fertilisers?
+Well, you will be surprised to learn that sheep poop can be made into wedding invitation cards, bookmarks, birthday cards and paper.

 Your grandpa’s dentures may contain gold, silver or even palladium that can be recycled.
 There is a recycle association in Japan that accepts old dentures, collects the usable materials, and then discards the rest of the denture that is illegal to use.